 If we are successful with our AEROSURF phase 2b clinical trial, we will need additional capital to support our operations and continue to advance our AEROSURF development activities to a potential phase 3 clinical program.
-Although there can be no assurance, such activities could include engaging with the FDA and foreign regulatory authorities with respect to our regulatory strategy; development of a clinical site plan for North America, Europe and South America; arranging for the manufacture of our lyophilized KL4 surfactant; completing the development and manufacture of a sufficient number of our next-generation aerosol delivery systems (ADS) for use by clinical site; implementing training and processes for site logistics, distribution, and supply chair; and retaining and defining the roles of clinical research organizations (CROs).
+Although there can be no assurance, such activities could include engaging with the FDA and foreign regulatory authorities with respect to our regulatory strategy; development of a clinical site plan for North America, Europe and South America; arranging for the manufacture of our lyophilized KL4 surfactant; completing the development and manufacture of a sufficient number of our next-generation aerosol delivery systems (ADS) for use by clinical sites; implementing training and processes for site logistics, distribution, and supply chain; and retaining and defining the roles of clinical research organizations (CROs).
 Our Board believes that developing a high degree of readiness to initiate the next key phase of AEROSURF development will also better enable us to identify and enter into a potential strategic transaction.
 For this reason, it will be very important to have an adequate capital structure to provide the working capital needed to proceed.
 The Share Amendment is a critical element of our strategic and business planning.

 As we execute on our corporate strategies, we may be required to issue shares (i) in connection with any potential strategic alliance or other strategic transaction, (ii) to fund our continuing AEROSURF clinical program, including potentially to execute additional unplanned activities to advance our phase 2b clinical trial, if such activities should become necessary, and to prepare for the planned phase 3 clinical program following completion of our phase 2 program, (iii) to meet our working capital needs and other capital-raising activities, (iv) to continue to issue options pursuant to our equity incentive plans, and to issue shares upon exercise of options, as needed to attract and retain key management and professional personnel, (v) to continue issuing shares in connection with our company match under our 401(k) Plan, and (vi) for general and other strategic and corporate purposes.
-The issuance of additional shares may take the form of (a) alliance, licensing or collaboration agreements involving the issuance of securities pursuant to exemptions from the registration requirements of the Securities Act, (b) private financings that we may seek to effect pursuant to exemptions from the registration requirements of the shares of our Common Stock that would become available for issuance if the Share Amendment were approved, we continue to seek to engage in discussions with potential strategic and financial partners.
+The issuance of additional shares may take the form of (a) alliance, licensing or collaboration agreements involving the issuance of securities pursuant to exemptions from the registration requirements of the Securities Act, (b) private financings that we may seek to effect pursuant to exemptions from the registration requirements of the Securities Act, or (c) public offerings.
+Although there are presently no confirmed plans, arrangements or understandings with respect to any specific transaction that would result in the issuance of any of the shares of our Common Stock that would become available for issuance if the Share Amendment were approved, we continue to seek to engage in discussions with potential strategic and financial partners.